Exploring Tasmania for Helium, geothermal & Nat H2

 Devil Resources has licensed 12,000 sq km onshore Tasmania over a highly prospective area.
 The company is using cutting edge technology to search for these critical resources.

-Several wells drilled in Tasmania have encountered high levels of Helium in the sub-surface.
-Granites in the sub-surface in Tasmania are likely producing Helium via radiolysis (the breakdown of radioactive elements & minerals in Granite).
-Additionally, can be sourced from deep with the Earth's mantle and migrate up faults such as those in the Tamar Fault Zone.
+Several onshore wells drilled in Tasmania in the 1990s encountered high levels of Helium in the sub-surface.
+Granite in the sub-surface in Tasmania are likely producing Helium via radiolysis (the breakdown of radioactive elements & minerals in Granite).
+Additionally, Helium can be sourced from deep with the Earth's mantle and migrate up faults such as those in the Tamar Fault Zone which underlie EL5/2024.

 There is a huge demand for Helium for clean-tech, superconductor and chip manufacture, and medical imaging equipment.
 The US recently declared Helium a critical mineral with limited new supplies of this gas.
 Within EL5/2024 the company's technical work has identified 24 structural leads with the potential to host an in-place resource potential of 31 BCF Helium.